skyajal/rpi4-docker/install.md

 3. Disable the microsd status (green) light
 4. Disable wireless and bluetooth
 5. Install Network Manager for macvlan bridge support
+6. Set the hostname, timezone and NTP servers

 ## Renaming the default ubuntu username
 I prefer to login with my username rather than ubuntu.
 Why change it though?
 It's a personal preference to keep my user id and group id the same across all of my devices.
 This can be done with the [cloud-config](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) settings before initial boot.
 To keep it simple without using with the cloud-config, Here are some basic commands to do this.